Information For Authors

 Due to the blinded peer review policy of the journal, the title page (which must contain all the names, affiliations and email addresses of the authors including acknowledgement) should be submitted as a supplementary file.
 The blinded full text of the manuscript should also be separately submitted as the main document of the manuscript.

-Manuscripts must be prepared in the Microsoft Word® (2003 and above edition) format.
+Manuscripts must be prepared in the Microsoft Word®(2010 and above edition) format.
 The pages should be consecutively numbered, starting with the abstract page, on the right side of the lower page margin.
 The manuscript should be presented in as concise form as possible, with neat double-space typewriting using the Times New Roman Font 12 without justification.
 The word count (excluding abstract, list of references, acknowledgement, tables and figures) for original research, case report, short communications and letters to the editor should not exceed 3000, 2000, 1000 and 750 words respectively.
-Paragraphs should be inserted using the tab function and not with manual spacing.
+Paragraphs should be inserted using the tab function rather than with manual spacing.

 The manuscript should be arranged as follows:

 The title of the article should be short (not more than 12 words).
-The title page should include full names (NOT initials) of the author(s) with the surname capitalized, institutional affiliations and highest degree and email addresses of all the listed authors and the institution to which the work should be credited.
-The journal allows not more than six authors on a manuscript except where a research group is involved.
-Where it is expedient to list more than six authors, this should be specifically justified in a correspondence to the journal editor at firstname.lastname@example.org.
+The title page should include full names (NOT initials) of the author(s) with the surname capitalized, institutional affiliations and highest degree of each author, email address and ORCID number of each author and the institution to which the work should be credited.
+The journal normally does not allow more than six authors listed on a manuscript for a single-centre study except where the listed authors belong to a registered research group.
+Up to ten authors may be listed on a manuscript which derives from a multi-centre, collaborative study or if the authors belong to a registered research group.
+Where it is expedient to list more than six or ten authors, as the case may be, particularly in cases of large multi-centre studies, this should be specifically justified in a correspondence to the journal editor at email@example.com.
 The name, complete postal address, telephone number, e-mail address and the ORCID number (obtainable from http://orcid.org) of the corresponding author should be clearly indicated.
-A short running title not exceeding 7 words must be provided.
-At the bottom of the title page, it is compulsory to indicate the: (1) contributions of individual authors to the research and manuscript [Please check the details on www.icmje.org], (2) conflicts of interest and (3) sources of funding for the research and manuscript preparation.
+A short running title not exceeding seven words must be provided.
+At the bottom of the title page, it is compulsory to indicate the: (1) contributions of individual authors to the research and the manuscript [Please check the details on www.icmje.org], (2) conflicts of interest and (3) sources of funding for the research and manuscript preparation.

 Abstract & Keywords